Uterine Fibroids | Causes, Symptoms, Diagnosis & Treatment

 What are Uterine Fibroids?

 Uterine fibroids are the most common type of abnormal growth found in the female pelvis.
-Fibroids are found most often in women in their 30s and 40s, but they can occur in a woman of any age.
+Fibroids are found most often in women in their 30s and 40s, but they can occur in women of any age.
 About one in four or five women over the age of 35 has fibroids.

 What are the Risk Factors of Uterine Fibroid?